-- Polycystic kidney disease: PKD is characterized by the development of multiple cysts on a cat's kidneys.
-It's not immediately life-threatening, but should be treated as early as possible in order to prevent the development of new cysts and to reduce the risk of dangerous bacterial infections.
+- Polycystic Kidney Disease: PKD is characterized by the development of multiple cysts on a cat's kidneys.
+It's not immediately life-threatening but should be treated as early as possible to prevent the development of new cysts and to reduce the risk of dangerous bacterial infections.

 Diet and Nutrition

-Your cat's nutritional needs depend on their age, weight, and activity levels, so it's important to talk to your veterinarian about their feeding schedule.
+Your cat's nutritional needs depend on its age, weight, and activity levels, so it's important to talk to your veterinarian about its feeding schedule.
 Because Himalayans are susceptible to hairballs—their long, silky coats are highly prone to shedding—you might want to ask your vet about a food specially formulated to prevent or reduce hairballs.

 Feline obesity is a common problem among all breeds, so be careful not to overfeed your cat during regular mealtimes or with treats.
 If your cat is gaining excessive weight, your veterinarian can provide a customized diet plan.

 Himmies are very popular, so it is possible that you can find one in a cat rescue or shelter if you are persistent in your search.
 Check out pet-adoption websites like Petfinder for breed-specific adoptions, but be aware that you'll mostly find mixes, rather than purebred cats, in a shelter.

 There are many breeders that specialize in Himalayans, so if your heart is set on a purebred cat, look for qualified breeders by searching online, or by visiting cat shows to speak to breeders in person.
 You can also look for breeders on the websites of the major cat associations, including The Cat Fanciers' Association.